-This article provides guidelines for configuring antivirus software in Citrix Virtual Apps and Desktops environments, as well as resources for configuring antivirus software on other Citrix technologies and features (e.g., Cloud Connectors, Provisioning Services, and so on).
-Incorrect antivirus configuration is very common problem that we see in the field.
+This article provides guidelines for configuring antivirus software in Citrix DaaS and Citrix Virtual Apps and Desktops environments.
+It also includes resources for configuring antivirus software on other Citrix technologies and features (for example, Cloud Connectors, Provisioning Services, and so on).
+Incorrect antivirus configuration is one of the most common problems that Citrix Consulting sees in the field.
 It can result in various issues, ranging from performance issues or degraded user experiences to timeouts and failures of various components.

-In this Tech Paper, we will cover a few major topics relevant to optimal antivirus deployments in virtualized environments: agent provisioning and deprovisioning, signature updates, a list of recommended exclusions and performance optimizations.
+In this Tech Paper, we cover a few major topics relevant to optimal antivirus deployments in virtualized environments: agent provisioning and deprovisioning, signature updates, a list of recommended exclusions and performance optimizations.
 Successful implementation of these recommendations depends upon your antivirus vendor and your security team.
-You should consult them to get more specific recommendations.
+Consult them to get more specific recommendations.

 With machines provisioned from a single image using technologies such as Provisioning Services (PVS) or Machine Creation Services (MCS), it is important to understand how each agent is identified - and if there are any instructions required for virtualized environments.
-Some vendors use dynamic information such as the MAC address or computername for machine identification.
+Some vendors use dynamic information such as the MAC address or computer name for machine identification.
 Others use the more traditional approach of a random string generated during installation.
 To prevent conflicting registrations, each machine needs to generate a unique identifier.
-This is usually done using a startup script that automatically restores machine identification data from a persistent location.
+Registration in non-persistent environments is often done using a startup script that automatically restores machine identification data from a persistent location.

 In more dynamic environments, it is also important to understand how de-provisioning of machines behaves, if cleanup is a manual operation, or if it is performed automatically.
 Some vendors offer integration with hypervisors or even delivery controllers where machines can be automatically created or deleted as they are provisioned.

-Recommendation: Ask your security vendor how registration/unregistration works with your specific product.
-If registration requires additional steps for environments with single-image management, include these steps in your image sealing instructions, preferrably as a fully automated script.
+Recommendation: Ask your security vendor how the registration/unregistration of their agents is implemented.
+If registration requires more steps for environments with single-image management, include these steps in your image sealing instructions, preferably as a fully automated script.

 With non-persistent machines, it is important to understand how signatures are updated and where they are stored.
-This will enable you to understand the window of opportunity for malware to infect the machine.
-Additionally, it will help you in designing the environment to minimize this window.
+This enables you to understand and minimize the window of opportunity for malware to infect the machine.

 Especially in a situation in which updates are not incremental and can reach significant size, you might consider a deployment in which persistent storage is attached to each of the non-persistent machines to keep the update cache intact between resets and image updates.
 Using this approach, the window of opportunity and the performance impact of a definitions update is minimized.

 Aside from signature updates for each of the provisioned machines, it is also important to define a strategy for updating the master image.
-Automating this process is recommended as is updating the master image on a regular basis with latest signatures.
+Automating this process is recommended, so is updating the master image regularly with the latest signatures.
 This is especially important for incremental updates in which you are minimizing the amount of traffic required for each virtual machine.

 Another approach to managing signature updates in virtualized environments is to completely replace the nature of the decentralized signatures with a centralized scanning engine.
 While this is primarily done to minimize the performance impact of an antivirus, it has the side benefit of centralizing signature updates as well.